 St Paul’s Curriculum

-Each topic will start with a memorable experience.
+In our Curiosity Curriculum, each topic will start with a memorable experience.
 This is intentional to make learning ‘sticky’.
 If a child remembers an experience they are more likely to remember the learning associated with it.
-At the start they will receive a topic map which includes useful facts and information for that topic as well as a core glossary which they will cover as part of weekly spelling tests to help reinforce new language (a copy will be in each child’s Google Classroom and a copy will be in each child’s topic book).
-At home you will receive a termly overview.
-If you can’t find yours a copy can be found on the school’s website in your child’s year group (though it is worth searching your Arbor App email as it will have been emailed to you).
+At the start they will receive a topic map which includes useful facts and information for that topic as well as a core glossary which they will cover as part of weekly spelling tests to help reinforce new language.
+At home families will receive a termly overview.
 We then follow a pathway of learning that runs between 5-7 weeks depending on the unit.
 Supporting each unit is a class story.
 We strongly believe in the shared experience of a teacher reading to the class and have shaped our curriculum to take advantage of this.
-The unit then ends with an opportunity celebrate learning from the curriculum which can take the form of class trip, assembly or open classroom session to showcase learning.
+We strive to make links with our curriculum and there is a Bible Story and a UNICEF right linked to each of our Curiosity Curriculum Topics.

 Bible Stories in the curriculum